 - Posting Private Info about Others

-Violating a restraining order means you have been accused of disobeying a direct order issued by a judge and can have strong repercussions.
+Violating a restraining order means that you have been accused of disobeying a direct order issued by a judge, and this charge can have serious repercussions.
 However, the state must prove you acted with criminal intent, so viable defenses are usually available.
-Since complaints are often an easy way for one partner to exercise power or obtain leverage during a breakup or divorce, our defense attorneys are skilled at challenging the prosecutor's evidence, arguing that events were unintentional and seeking deferred adjudication for counseling or anger management classes.
+Since complaints are often an easy way for one partner to exercise power or obtain leverage during a breakup or divorce, our defense attorneys are skilled at challenging the prosecutor's evidence, arguing that events were unintentional, and seeking deferred adjudication in exchange for counseling or anger management classes.
 Contact us at 352.377.7800 to discuss the details of your charges.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 Seek the services of a qualified attorney immediately upon learning about a stalking charge or restraining order violation.